The Finals draw, featuring the four League A group winners, was conducted on Monday 3 December.

 The draw decided the two pairings for the semi-finals, with no seeding or restrictions.
 The tie involving the hosts will take place on Wednesday 5 June, with the other last-four fixture the following day.

-The final and the third-place match are scheduled for Sunday 9 June.
+The final and match for third place are scheduled for Sunday 9 June.
 One of the semi-final ties was drawn out to determine which provides the 'home' team for either match (i.e. final and third-place); this was done for administrative purposes.